martinfelis/blendalot/doc/design.md

 ## Blend Tree Evaluation Process

-### Description

-Evaluation of the Blend Tree happens in multiple phases to ensure we have syncing dependent timing information available before performing the actual evaluation.
-Essentially the Blend Tree has to call the following function on all nodes:

-1. ActivateInputs(): right to left (i.e. from the root node via depth first to the leave nodes)
-2. CalculateSyncTracks(): left to right (leave nodes to root node)
-3. UpdateTime(): right to left
-4. Evaluate(): left to right

 ### Ownership of evaluation data (inputs and outputs)

 Except for the output node of a Blend Tree the following properties hold:

 * all Blend Tree nodes only operate on properties they own and any other data (e.g. inputs and outputs) are specified via arguments to `SyncedAnimationNode::evaluate(context, inputs, output)` function of the node.
-*

 Advantages: